Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

 ```

-On the other hand, service application can respond to the launch request as follows:
+Alternatively, a service application can respond to the launch request as follows:

 ```c#
         protected override void OnAppControlReceived(AppControlReceivedEventArgs e)